 "Those are bad votes for women," added Warren.
 "The women of Massachusetts need a senator they can count on not some of the time, but all of the time.
 I want to go to Washington to be there for all of our daughters and all of our granddaughters."
 Advantage Warren.

 While women’s rights were the focus of this exchange, the Nov.
 6 election will test our values more generally.
-For instance, do we value fairness in financial and tax regulations,
+For instance, do we value fairness in financial and tax regulations, or should we continue the 30-year tilt in favor of the top 1 percent.

 Do we value Social Secur ity, which is financially solid until 2035 and requires only minor tweaking after that, or do we want it privatized and subject to the ups and downs of Wall St.?